Developer(s) – Klei Entertainment

 Very much like in their later game, Don’t Starve, the game’s visuals seem to be based on a pre-existing artistic style; in this case, that of Genndy Tartakovsky, who worked on the creation of such cartoon series’ as Dexter’s Laboratory, and most significantly, Samurai Jack.
 The whole thing looks like something out of Cartoon Network, but only with a much darker and grittier atmosphere.
 The sound effects throughout are also put to good use to maintain that atmosphere, as they are also integral to the structure of gameplay.

 Gameplay – 8/10

-I would best describe this game as Splinter Cell with a hint of Feudal Japan.
+I would best describe this game like Splinter Cell with a hint of Feudal Japan.
 The objective is to sneak past enemies using various different tools, weapons, and environmental shortcuts and hiding places to get around.
 Points are awarded for remaining undetected, going through levels without killing enemies, and hiding bodies if the player does decide to kill.
 Light and sound sources can be used to manipulate enemy behavior to the player’s advantage, and attacking them head-on is very ill-advised.
 It provides a very different take on games including ninjas and makes for an incredibly immersing 2D side-scrolling experience.